dev-akash-sarker/my-weather-app/README.md

+# This is a Starter App as an Boiler Plate

+This is a starting point of creating an new app and when something new comes and it will be merge if there is no errors here.
+Happy Coding.

 # Getting Started with Create React App

-# This is a Starter App as an Boiler Plate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).